Updated 25 June 2021

 What best practices should I keep in mind to account for this change in traffic?

-Here are some evergreen best practices to help you avoid potentially losing traffic volume and make the most out of these upcoming changes:
+Here are some evergreen best practices to help you avoid potentially losing traffic volume and make the most out of these changes:

 - Add additional keywords: Additional relevant phrase match keywords or broad match keywords paired with an automated bidding strategy could help you ensure coverage and help you reach more relevant searches.